We are Leah and Carly.

 We are an eating disorder survivor & a fitness professional.
-We are a client & an instructor.
-We are friends.
-We are campaigners.
+We are a client & a fitness instructor.

 workEDout is a campaign by Leah Newton and Carly Wilkinson, to open up the conversation between fitness professionals and those suffering from eating disorders (EDs).
 We want to make it less of a taboo subject.
 Through this, we hope to empower fitness professionals to further educate themselves about this topic.

 Leah and Carly are friends who met in a class Carly was teaching, which Leah attended.
 Before attending Carly’s class for the first time, Leah had suffered from an eating disorder for over five years, from which she had recently recovered.
 Since meeting, discussions over coffee have become a friendship, and our campaign – workEDout – has been created with the aid of a lot of flat whites!

 As our friendship developed, we found ourselves talking about all aspects of eating disorders and fitness.
 We realised that so much still isn’t spoken about, mainly through lack of confidence or knowledge around the issue, or because it’s scary to know what’s the right thing to even say.

 We traded ideas and experiences on how to make a fitness environment safer for those who are unfortunately at any stage of an eating disorder, what instructors are trained to do when they suspect someone in their care needs support, or how someone in recovery should best be encouraged back to a mentally healthy place through exercise.

 We decided to focus all of these questions on something we could campaign for, in a defined way, with a specific outcome.
 We are passionate about empowering fitness instructors to feel confident in supporting clients with eating disorders, whether that’s those at risk, currently suffering, or in recovery.